 A gastrectomy is the surgical removal of part or all of the stomach and is a treatment for stomach cancer.
 Stomach cancer is a relatively rare cancer, affecting about 26,000 Americans each year.

 If you or a loved one has been diagnosed with stomach cancer, you can find reliable care and treatment through gastrectomy in Arizona.
-Our care team consists of board-certified oncologists, surgeons, and cancer care specialists with services offered through The University of Arizona Cancer Center at Dignity Health St. Joseph's Hospital and Medical Center.
-Find a Doctor or call 877.914.1670 to schedule a consultation with an oncologist.
+Our care team consists of board-certified oncologists, surgeons, and cancer care specialists with services offered through The Dignity Health – Cancer Institute at St. Joseph's Hospital and Medical Center.
+Find a Doctor or call (877) 914-1670 to schedule a consultation with an oncologist.

 For most stages of stomach cancer, surgery offers the best chance to cure the cancer.
 Your doctor at Dignity Health may recommend either of the following types of gastrectomy: